So What’s So Good About Wool and a Wool Duvet?

 Wool is a heat regulator.

 Wool is actually a regulator, not an insulator.
 It regulates your body temperature the same way as it does on the sheep.
-When it is too hot the wool passes the heat mainly in the form of moisture from the sheep's body out and when its cold its keeps the heat in.
+As the body temperature rises the wool has the amazing ability to transfer heat and moisture along every fibre and release it into the cooler, drier environment, and when its cold it keeps the heat in.
 All wool products can do this but the more you process the wool, i.e. spin and weave it, then the less the wool can regulate heat.
 So we keep the wool in the same state as it is on the sheep.
-But the amazing thing about wool is that it will actually regulate the temperatures of two different people in the same bed.
+But the truly amazing thing about wool is that it will actually regulate the temperatures of two different people in the same bed.

 A Wool duvet is…naturally hypoallergenic.
-It’s resistant to mould growth, and it inhibits dust mites which cause most of the allergic reactions..
-A synthetic duvet and feather/down duvet retains your body moisture and you sweat into the duvet encouraging dust mites and mould.
-This also means they need reuglar washing.
-They can be home to more than 20,000 dust mites and their droppings, so a Baavet is ideal if you suffer from asthma or allergies.
+It’s resistant to mould growth, and it inhibits dust mites.
+A synthetic, feather, or down duvet will retain your moisture which in turn will encourage dust mites and mould growth.
+These duvets can be home to more than 20,000 dust mites and their droppings, so a Baavet is ideal if you suffer from asthma or allergies.

 A Woollen duvet is…naturally breathable.
 It transports moisture away from your skin, allowing you to sleep more comfortably.